By Eric Lim

 Many of the tombstones in the cemetery are so old and worn that the inscriptions are barely visible.
 Some tombstones are broken but others seem quite well kept even with Christmas decorations and flowers.

 During my visit I noticed that the grass was recently cut and a group of workmen were laying wooden boards in front of Dr. Bradley’s grave, probably in preparation for a memorial service.

-This old Protestant Cemetery in Charoen Krung Road continues to serve as a memorial to the men and women who have left their mark in the landscape of Bangkok.
+This old Protestant Cemetery in Charoen Krung Road continues to serve as a memorial to the men and women who have left their mark in early Bangkok.

 Map to the Protestant Cemetery Bangkok

 Take the Green Line (BTS Sky Train) to S6 Saphan Taksin Station.
 Leave the station through exit 3 then turn right at Charoen Krung Road.

 The Protestant Cemetery is about 1.8 km away along a tree-lined pavement.
 It’s about a 20 minute walk along one of the oldest roads in Bangkok.